Follow This Old House online:

 How the Process Works

-Because Anticimex has acquired locally-owned pest management companies in the United States, it won’t actually be Anticimex performing pest control in your home.
+Because Anticimex has acquired locally-owned pest management companies in the U.S., it won’t actually be Anticimex performing pest control in your home.
 Instead, you will reach out to one of their subsidiaries that has a location near you.
 To find a local Anticimex provider, visit its Contact Us page and browse through its office locations.

 Once you contact a local customer service agent for an estimate, your services will start with an inspection.
 Then, the expert technician will work to diagnose what is causing the pest population to thrive in your home.
 Instead of simply treating the problem, they determine the underlying cause of your pest infestation and evaluate any threats or contributors that may cause the pests to return.